zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Motivation
 ==========

-Zcash is a *consensual currency*: nobody is ever going to force someone to use a specific version or a specific branch of Zcash. [#consensual-currency]_ As such, different sub-communities will always have the freedom to choose different variants or branches which offer different design trade-offs.
+Zcash is a *consensual currency*: nobody is ever going to force someone to use a specific software implementation or a specific branch of Zcash. [#consensual-currency]_ As such, different sub-communities will always have the freedom to choose different variants or branches which offer different design trade-offs.

 The current Zcash software includes an *auto-senescence* feature, causing nodes running a particular version to automatically shut down 16 weeks after that version was released.
 This was implemented for several reasons